Nukchix/WebDisBot/README.md

 # WebDisBot
-Discord bot for interaction with web-servers in Ethernet
+Discord bot for interaction with web-servers in the Internet